 What can you do to make it right?
 To heal the rift; right the wrong?
 This is the reparation part, the “evening up” stage of the apology.
-This is the time to show you have changed, to walk the talk.
+This is the time to show you have changed, the time to walk the talk.
 To carry out the answer to the question you must ask, “What can I do to make it right?”

 We started with the premise that an apology, at its core, is about healing a fractured (injured) relationship.
 But some relationships aren’t going to mend.
 Sometimes what it will take to make amends is more than you are willing or able to do.